Check out v4 of the Fauna CLI

 Document

-A Document is a JSON object stored in a database.
+A record in a Collection.
+You add documents to a collection as JSON-like objects.
 The document type is taken from the name of the collection of which the document is a member.
-For example, a document in the CoffeeBean collection is of type CoffeeBean, and if the requested document isn’t a member of the collection, the response type is NullCoffeeBean.
+For example, a document in the Product collection is of type Product, and if the requested document isn’t a member of the collection, the response type is NullProduct.

 Function